 Registering for Economics 410, 411 and 480 each quarter is sufficient for you to be regarded as a full time student.
 However, we recommend that students who have not taken math through real analysis before entering Northwestern should serious consider taking an additional math course.
 For those who feel they need to take an additional course to improve their mathematical skills, the Department strongly recommends taking the Math Department's undergraduate Real Analysis course (Math 320-1) as a fourth course in the fall quarter.
 This course continues in the winter and spring quarters.
 This is a matter to discuss with your Advisor.
-Students with stronger mathematical backgrounds might consider the graduate level Foundations of Modern Analysis (Math 410-1,2,3).
-Some students have found that the optimization classes in the Managerial Economics and Decision Sciences Department (such as MECS 460-1) are useful.
-You can elect to take these courses using the pass/no credit (P/N) option, providing the course allows this option.
+Students with stronger mathematical backgrounds might consider the graduate level Analysis (Math 410-1,2,3).